Retro Eye care Haitian Deep Dark Default

 Database configuration

-runtimeDatabases defines the databases that the MCP Server can connect to and expose through MCP.
-Each entry key is the database name used in MCP calls.
+runtimeDatabases defines the databases that the MCP Server can connect to and expose to users.
+Each entry key is the database name that users reference in natural-language tasks.
 It usually maps to a logical database exposed by ShardingSphere-Proxy.

 runtimeDatabases: